NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

 """"""""""""""""

-This method uses parts of the kernel name pattern to identify patterns required by the kernel description, or using the appropriate XML terminology: this method uses the pattern attribute value of the kernel element to map one pattern of its file name as obtained from the kernel name without patterns.
+This method uses parts of the kernel name pattern to identify patterns required by the kernel description.
+Another way to describe it, using XML terminology: this method uses the pattern attribute value of the kernel element to map one pattern of its file name as obtained from the kernel name without patterns.

 To do so, nested elements from patterns are provided.
 The name of the element coincides with a pattern with the special pattern ``$`` and is indicated by an